percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 this specification.

-New entries to this table can be added via "Specification Required" as defined in [@!RFC5226].
-The expert SHOULD ensure the specification defines the values for L and T as required in (#cipher) of RFCAAA.
+New entries to this table can be added via "Specification Required" as defined in [@!RFC8126].
+The expert SHOULD ensure the specification defines the values for L and T as required in (#cipher) of RFCAAAA.
 Allocated values MUST be in the range of 1 to 254.

 ## TLS Extensions